Everything You Need to Know About Open Enrollment

 With that in mind, even without cost assistance, many will find marketplace plans to be the most affordable option in their region.

-FACT: Open Enrollment is the best time to consider your options and make the best health insurance decisions you can to be covered for 2018, as it is the only time in which individuals and families can enroll in coverage without qualifying for a Special Enrollment period.
+FACT: Open Enrollment is the best time to consider your options and make the best health insurance decisions you can to be covered, as it is the only time in which individuals and families can enroll in coverage without qualifying for a Special Enrollment Period.

 Signing Up For Medicare and Employer Coverage

 Everyone should enroll in health insurance during their insurer’s annual enrollment period if they want to support the Affordable Care Act and they are entitled to enroll; this includes those eligible for Medicare and employer coverage.

 The Affordable Care Act improved Medicare and expanded employer coverage, so sign-ups in those markets will help too.

 It is important to note that not all insurance types have the same Open Enrollment Period or Special Enrollment eligibility rules, so make sure to familiarize yourself with the specific rules of your type (for example with Medicare and employer coverage).

 FACT: If you are offered another form of insurance (like Medicare or “Affordable” Employer Coverage) you are not typically qualified for Marketplace cost assistance, but you still might qualify for Medicaid, CHIP, or an exemption from owing the fee for not having minimum essential coverage (note: the fee is reduced to $0 in most states for 2019 forward).